Kushagra92004/Infosys_Springboard-Internship-TextMorph-Advanced-Text-Summarization-and-Paraphrasing/MileStone/README.md

 Rewrites the text in new words, like how a human would summarize.
 It uses understanding of meaning, not just sentence picking.

+## Text Paraphrasing
+Text paraphrasing means rewriting a piece of text in a different way while keeping the same meaning.
+It’s like saying the same thing using different words or sentence structures.

+Example:
+* Original text:
+The weather was very cold, so we decided to stay indoors.

+* Paraphrased text:
+Because it was freezing outside, we chose not to go out.
+Both sentences mean the same thing, but the words and structure are changed.